noahpolimon/reiter/README.md

 `reiter` enables Ziglings to effortlessly create their own iterators for their favourite types.
 Iterators can be made for native Zig types, std/external library types or any other types.

-This library takes inspiration and several ideas from the [zig-iter](https://github.com/softprops/zig-iter) library and Rust's [std::iter::Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait but does not promise to be 100% the same as any of them.
+This library takes inspiration and several ideas from the [zig-iter](https://github.com/softprops/zig-iter) library and Rust's [std::iter::Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait but does not promise to adhere 100% to any of their implementations.

 ## Installing reiter